crewjam/awsconsoleauth/README.md

 # How It Works

 - Your users navigate to this service.
-- We redirect them through the goole login process.
+- We redirect them through the google login process.
-- We check their group membership to determine which access policy to apply
+- We check their group membership in the Google directory service to determine which access policy to apply.
-- We generate credentials using the AWS token service and the GetFederationToken API.
+- We generate credentials using the AWS Token service and the GetFederationToken API.
-- We build a URL to the AWS console that contains their temporary credentials and redirect the there.
+- We build a URL to the AWS console that contains their temporary credentials and redirect them there.

 # Setup